Photograph by Sheena She

 Sheena She resides in Newark, NJ with her cat, Ash.
 At a young age, she started taking photos during family functions.
 Photography definitely runs in the family and Sheena is thankful to have grown up in the era of film–all of her work is shot on 35mm without post processing.
 Fun fact about Shenna: her middle name is de la Camara which translates “of the camera.”
 How ironic!!!
 She tries to carry her camera everywhere and anywhere.
 She likes to keep her photographs simple; while Sheena believes filters are beautiful and Photoshop is definitely a great tool, she wants her work to speak for itself.
 Her photos come as is.As of late, Sheena retired as a make-up artist to fully focus on analog photography.
 Her inspirations come from the great outdoors to urban decay.
 She loves being with nature to refresh her mind and try to get away from the city she lives in.
 She is a very spiritual person, an animal lover, and just pretty much low key.
 She loves all things creepy, odd, and weird.
 Find her on Queen of Anti-social, Chainsaws & Jelly, and Flickr.

 Sophie Pellegrini is the Co-Founder and Artistic & Creative Director of Ramona Magazine for Girls.
-She is a 24-year-old outdoor-enthusiast, photographer, and explorer.
-She recently completed her Master’s of Communication Design in Photography at the Glasgow School of Art in Scotland, after receiving her BA in Psychology and Studio Art from Bates College in Maine, USA.
-She loves crafting, playing acoustic guitar, 90s music, sleeping without a tent after a long day of backpacking, the smell of summer, making lists, a good nap, cuddly animals, and the cold side of the pillow.
+She is a 24-year-old outdoor-enthusiast, photographer, and wilderness therapy field guide in Colorado.
+Sophie has a Master’s of Communication Design in Photography from the Glasgow School of Art in Scotland, and a BA in Psychology and Studio Art from Bates College in Maine, USA.
+She loves crafting, playing acoustic guitar, 90s music, the smell of summer, making lists, a good nap, cuddly animals, and the cold side of the pillow.
 Follow Sophie on her website and on Instagram.

 Freya Bennett is the co-founder and director of Ramona Magazine for Girls.
-Freya is a musician and artist from Melbourne.
-Peek into this green, caffeinated city and you will find her writing and playing music, making colourful art, discussing the virtues of feminism and chasing her cat Phoenix around the house.
-Freya loves tea, hugs and the ocean as well as wandering around her neighbourhood at that magical time when all the street lights flicker on.
-To combat her anxiety and hypochondria, you can find Freya boxing, practicing yoga, staring at nature and playing with crystals.
+Freya is a musician, artist and writer from Melbourne, Australia.
+Peek into this green, caffeinated city and you will find her writing and playing music, making colourful art, and discussing the virtues of feminism.
+Freya has a passion for youth issues and has been studying Youth Work during 2017 with the hope to be a mentor and help youth (especially teen girls) to overcome any obstacles they are faced with.
+To combat her own obstacles of anxiety and hypochondria, you can find Freya boxing, practicing yoga and swimming in the ocean.
 She believes in opening up about mental health struggles and shining a light on what is not spoken about.
+Freya welcomed her first daughter, Aurora into the world on the 21st of November, 2017 and is smitten!
+She hopes the Ramona community will surround Rory and give her so much strength as she grows!
 With a passion for grassroots activism and creative community, Freya began Ramona Magazine as an alternative to boring, image-obsessed teen media.
 The magazine is founded upon Freya’s core values of creative expression, equality and kindness.
-Visit Freya’s Soundcloud and follow her on Instagram @freyalion
+Visit Freya’s Soundcloud and follow her on Instagram @freyasadventures.